liezzzlll/liezzzlll/poetry.md

 Sailing on the waves of our psychedelic song,\
 With you, every right feels like it can't be wrong.\
-Bb, in your arms, is where I truly belong,\
+In your arms, is where I truly belong,\
 In the artwork of our memories, where our love is strong.

 Sun-kissed, we danced in the water's embrace,\